tdbe/tdbe.github.io/_posts/2016-09-27-graphics-pipeline-fundamentals.markdown

 	}
 {% endhighlight %}

 At this point our `o.pos` is converted to Clip space by `MVP`.
-So `ComputeScreenPos` is a cross-platform unityGC function that essentially takes the [-1,1] coordinates and converts them to [0,1] in screenspace (0 is bottom left).
+So `ComputeScreenPos` is a cross-platform unityGC function that essentially takes the [-1,1] coordinates of your vertex and preps them for interpolation, setting the right w param for you to divide with once you get to the fragment.
+Then your uv will be within [0,1] in screenspace (0 is bottom left).

+This is the divide in the fragment: `float2 screenUV = i.uv.xy / i.uv.w;`.

-If you want `i.uv` to be the same as `i.pos`, you'd also need to multiply i.uv.xy by window width in pixels.
+And if in the frag for some reason you would want `screenUV.uv` to be the same as `i.pos` (in pixels), you'd also need to multiply `screenUV.xy` by window width in pixels.
+But normally we do the opposite: we divide `i.pos.xy` by screen width and height to get (0,1) values.

 <br/>